 It requires no fancy ingredients, and you don’t need to find Pasteurized eggs.

-You also don’t need fancy equipment: a good metal bowl, is pretty necessary, but either a hand mixer or a stand mixer will do.
+You also don’t need fancy equipment: a good metal bowl, is pretty necessary, but either a hand mixer or a

 It has a comforting, familiar flavor but in a fancier presentation, which means the whole family will love it.